Skip to content

 The Decade of Indigenous Languages is a time for Indigenous and non-Indigenous

-communities in B.C. celebrate the 34 Indigenous languages that live in this province.
+communities in B.C. celebrate the 36 First Nations languages that live in this province.

 The First Peoples’ Cultural Council works with First Nations communities in B.C. to build